Dates: 24-30 August 2019 (7 days, 6 nights)

 Johnathan Esper of Wildernesscapes Photography LLC, based in the USA, will be leading the trip.
 Johnathan is a full-time photographer and experienced international photo trip leader, having guided nearly one hundred photography tours and workshops around the world since 2011.
 Johnathan combines his passion for photography, travel, and the outdoors to give every group he guides the best combination of comprehensive itineraries that thoroughly explore an area all at a simply unbeatable value and price.
 Johnathan has a unique background from having spent years traveling the world for personal travel's sake and is enjoying all the new photo destinations opening up in Greenland.
 Wildernesscapes Photography offers adventurous small group photo tour experiences in the Adirondack Mountains (USA), Iceland, Faroe Islands, Greenland, Cuba, and Norway.
 Johnathan's Iceland/Greenland photography workshop website is IcelandPhotography.com, and his personal general business website is WildernessPhotographs.com, which features his Adirondack Park portfolio.
 In addition to leading photography workshops, Johnathan Esper sells hundreds of large-format prints yearly around the United States, works with Aurora Photos stock agency and owns a vacation rental log home in the Adirondacks.

-Deposit: A $1,000 deposit is due at the time of registration, and the remaining balance is due 4 weeks prior to trip start.
+Deposit: A $2000 deposit is due at the time of registration, and the remaining balance is due 4 weeks prior to trip start.
 Until payment is sent, your place is not guaranteed.
 You may conveniently pay your deposit here (near the bottom of the page) securely with your credit card, processed by PayPal payment processor.
-The deposit portion may also be paid via personal or bank check for USA and Canadian clients.
+The deposit portion may also be paid via personal or bank check for USA and Canadian clients, or direct bank wire transfer.
 Please contact me if you need any assistance in signing up!
+(Please note: for USA credit cards a 1.5% fee, and for international credit cards outside of USA a 3% credit card surcharge will be added onto your final balance due on the trip).

 Final Payment: The final payment for the balance due on the trip (after your paid deposit), is due 30 days prior to the trip start.
 Payment options include bank transfer to my Icelandic bank account (details on request), cash in person at the trip start (with prior arrangement), personal or bank checks (preferred for USA and Canada clients), and credit cards (a 3% credit card fee will be added for final payments with card).